 For many of the world’s poorest countries, financial inclusion is a big problem.
-Large numbers of people have trouble just getting a bank account, let alone access to credit – particularly in non-OECD countries like Colombia, Ukraine and Vietnam, just to name a few.
+Large numbers of people have trouble just getting a bank account, let alone access to credit – particularly in countries like Colombia, Ukraine and Vietnam, just to name a few.

 Why Financial Inclusion Matters